-The current economic environment remains challenging for financial services nonetheless, the Financial Conduct Authority remains committed to protecting the interests of consumers.
+The economic environment remains challenging for financial services, nonetheless the Financial Conduct Authority remains committed to protecting the interests of consumers.

-Our clients in this sector have included: EBRD, FTSE4Good, Axa, DeLaRue, BnEI, Euromoney and other major European financial institutions
+Our clients in this sector have included: ECB, EBRD, CDC, FTSE4Good, Axa, DeLaRue, BnEI, Euromoney and other companies operating in the financial sector.